SvenMb/MecrispForth_LCD/README.md

         s" ============" LCD_write
     ;
 </pre>

+# monster.fs
+demo with pixelwise moving a "10x8 sprite" over the screen (symetrie complication is just there for fun)

 This was written on an STM32f103, but should run at least on any STM32 microcontroller.